intel/tcf/doc/03-server-setup.rst

 .. _generate_tcf_live_iso:

-Currently the Provisioning OS is implemented with a derivative of Fedora Linux.
+Currently the Provisioning OS is implemented by tweaking a Fedora Linux Workstation Live OS to boot off NFS.

 .. warning:: these steps are meant for an x86-64 platform and it has
              to be run in such.
 Steps for x86 (32-bits) or other